Homerton: Religion and education

 In the 18th century the availability of land, large houses and tolerance to dissenters made Homerton a popular place to found institutions.
 The educational ones were commonly known as Dissenting Academies.
-The Kings Head Society moved to a large house here in 1768, forming Homerton College for the education of Calvinist ministers with between 12-20 students.
+The Kings Head Society moved to a large house here in 1768, forming Homerton College for the education of Calvinist ministers with between 12 and 20 students.
 Religious education moved to the new University College London in 1826, but Homerton College remained here as a teacher training college until 1896 when it moved to Cambridge, eventually becoming a full college of the University of Cambridge in 2010.
 Students from Homerton college were principal in forming, in 1881, both the Glynn Cricket Club and Clapton Orient - which became Leyton Orient F.C. on its move to Leyton.
-The buildings of the College were rebuilt and expanded several times, but eventually lost to bomb damage in World War II.
+The buildings of the college were rebuilt and expanded several times, but eventually lost to bomb damage in World War II.

 South of the Brook, by Money Lane, the Unitarian Gravel Pit Meeting House was built between 1715 and 1716.
 This was the result of an acrimonious split in the congregation of the Lower Clapton meeting.
 Notable nonconformist ministers preached at the Old Gravel Pit.
 The moral and political philosopher Richard Price, known for his support of the American Revolution, became morning preacher in 1770, while continuing his afternoon sermons at Newington Green Chapel, on the green where he lived.
 Those who attended his sermons in Homerton included American politicians such as John Adams, who later became the second president of the United States, and his wife Abigail.
 On the 101st anniversary of the Glorious Revolution, he preached a sermon at Old Jewry meeting house entitled "A Discourse on the Love of Our Country", thus igniting a so-called "pamphlet war" known as the Revolution Controversy, furiously debating the issues raised by the French Revolution.
 Burke's rebuttal "Reflections on the Revolution in France" attacked Price, whose friends Thomas Paine and Mary Wollstonecraft leapt into the fray to defend their mentor.
 The reputation of Price for speaking without fear of the government on these political and philosophical matters drew huge crowds to his sermons, which were published and sold as pamphlets (i.e. publications easily printed and circulated).
 Another eminent minister was the formidable polymath, Joseph Priestley, discoverer of oxygen.
 When his support of dissent led to the riots named after him, he fled Birmingham and headed for London; he was appointed minister here in 1793.
 Today a Blue Plaque marks the site of the Gravel Pit Meeting House in Ram Place and a brown plaque marks the site of the Priestley's house at 113 Lower Clapton Road (on the corner of Clapton Passage).
 Priestley said of his time here, "On the whole I spent my life more happily at Hackney than I had ever done before".
 The meeting house is now used as a factory.